scm-manager/scm-manager/docs/en/development/storage.md

 To create and change data, specific IDs must be specified to access the store if parent classes have been defined.
 This store implements the known Store API (the `DataStore` interface), so no adjustments are needed in the application.

+Since the new persistence layer is based on SQL, the stored have to be closed after use.
+This is done best with a try-with-resources block.
+If the store is not closed, the connection to the database will not be released, which can lead to performance issues and memory leaks that will let the application crash in the long run.
+If stores are not closed, the application will log a warning message.
+The best way to avoid this is to use unit tests with the `QueryableStoreExtension`, which will assert that all stores are closed correctly in the tested code.

 ### Queryable Store

 For more advanced queries that also extend beyond the boundaries of the parent classes, there is a new store with a new